 This is coming from a woman who used to eat Spaghettios and leftover pizza for breakfast, so maybe take my suggestion with a grain of salt…or embrace it full-force 😉

-I hope you find some enjoyment in this nutrient-packed meal.
+I hope you find some enjoyment in this nutrient-packed roasted vegetable scramble.